 The copper-colored vent though looks great and helps cool down the phone during intense usage, but the trade-off is any accidental contact with water may cause major damage to the phone.

 Starting with primary-rear, it packs a dual-camera setup with a Sony flagship IMX586 48MP Camera and 13MP Ultrawide Camera.
 Asus uses the same cameras of the Asus 6Z and as I said in the review, its good but not exceptional.
 The ROG Phone II performs okayish during daylight photography.
-Unless you hold it steady, the focussing may not be that sharp.
+Unless you hold it steady, photos may get a little blur in them.
 It also overexposes occasionally and the colors look desaturated.
 Macro shots and Indoor photography under good lighting conditions are great.
 Color reproduction is not accurate but works fine in most cases.

 And don’t let that 48MP fool you anyway.
 It doesn’t add more details to photos when clicked with that specific resolution.
 Here’s a snippet of how it works without any technical detail.